Imports#

 External Python libraries#

-There are some very common libraries that you will come across very soon into your Python journey.
+There are some very common libraries that you will come across very soon in your Python journey.
 Some of these have been listed below:

 • NumPy: Used for array computation, GPU processing, and generally running things really, really fast.